novitai/LiPow-Firmware/notes.md

 Use serial debug statements to report charge strategy

+## USB PD

+The circuit includes 'dead battery functionality' described in ST application note AN5255.
+This is why the DBCCn pins are connected to corresponding CCn pins.

 # Regulator notes

 PROCHOT is for warning the host system when certain current/voltage thresholds are exceeded

+RENG is a linear regulator which supplies MOSFET gate voltages.
+Is can be disabled (to save power) via EN_REGN

+01h [7] = 1 Low Power Mode Enable

+## Regulator control loop
+- Read_Charge_Okay
+- Check for regulator errors
+- Read_Charge_Status (seta regulator.charging_status)
+- Regulator_Read_ADC (reads regulator ADCs)
+- Control_Charger_Output 90% of the time, 22.5s cycle
+- High impedance the other 10%
+-
 ## Charging cells
 Power supply is only supplying 5V
 Ticking sound heard from inductor